When users click on your product, they’re sent to a landing page on your website for that product. Set the URL for this

 If you only submit the link

-link attribute, all desktop and mobile device users are directed to the landing page specified here.
-Keep in mind that when you submit a tracking URL for the
+[link] attribute, all desktop and mobile device users are directed to the landing page specified in that attribute.
+Keep in mind that when you submit a tracking URL for the ads redirect

-ads_redirect attribute, users who click on Shopping ads will be sent to that URL rather than the value that you submit for
+[ads_redirect] attribute, users who click on Shopping ads will be sent to that URL rather than the value that you submit for the link

 Follow these formatting guidelines to make sure Google understands the data you're submitting.
 Learn when and how to submit your product data in English